-We are flying to Chicago for a weekend to see Hamilton (Again.
+We’re flying to Chicago for a weekend to see Hamilton (Again.
+4th time.
 Don’t hate us.) and I know I cleared these dates with Sharon before I booked the airline tickets.
 But sometimes life happens and plans change.
 This time we needed to change our travel dates because Sharon was cast in the choir of Encore! for their upcoming production of Hairspray at the Dr. Phillips Center in Orlando (shameless plug – tickets are on sale here).
 This did cause a bit of a dilemma as Sharon now has a rehearsal scheduled for the day we were going to be flying to Chicago, and that just wasn’t going to work.

 When we realized this, I immediately was relieved because I knew I had booked the flights on Southwest and they have one of the most generous policies for changing and cancelling tickets of any airline.
 They do not charge any fees to change flights and will only charge (or refund) the difference between the original and the new ticket price.
 If you need to cancel your ticket, Southwest will give you a full refund of your whole purchase price as a credit which would need to be used within one year from when you bought the ticket.
 If you used points to purchase your ticket, the points will be returned to your account and the taxes would be refunded to your credit card.
 Any extras purchased, such as EarlyBird seat assignment fees, are non-refundable and are lost if you cancel the ticket.
 You may be able to transfer these extras to your new flights if you are rescheduling, but make to sure to call to make the changes.
 You will not be able to keep the extras if you make the changes online.